Ferdi Tayfur: Life and career

 Tayfur was born in Adana and his father Cumali Bey named him after his favorite voice actor Ferdi Tayfur.
-His father wanted his son to have a proper education, but after he was murdered when exiting a casino, Tayfur left school and led a life in poverty, with his mother marrying another man after his death.
+His father wanted his son to have a proper education, but after he was murdered when exiting a casino, Tayfur left school and led a life of poverty, with his mother marrying another man after his death.
 He revealed that he wanted to study but could not do so because of lack of opportunities.
 In his childhood, he worked as an apprentice in a candy store owned by his stepfather, and there he learned how to read.
 Tayfur, who later worked on the farm and contributed to the family's income, started singing at weddings during the same years.
 Later, he participated in Adana Radio's music contest.

 Tayfur made deals with Seda Plak in 1968 to release two records, but the recordings were not well received.
 He then went back to Adana to work on the farm.
 As well, he continued to work on his music career.
 After a three-year break he released his new record, Huzurum Kalmadı.
 In 1973, he released Kır Çiçekleri under the label Görsev Plak.
 In 1974, he released another record Bana Gerçekleri Söyle.
 In 1975, he signed a new contract with Elenor Plak.
 After the release of Bırak Şu Gurbeti, he became widely known with the release of his song Çeşme.